In this 6-minute read:

 2. Plan ahead for staff time off, hire temp holiday workers if needed

 Another thing ideally done by October is resolving any staffing issues or time-off conflicts.
 Everyone wants to take time off during the holidays, but it’s also crunch time for local businesses who need every hand on deck.
+Again, during the COVID years this has come to be even more difficult than ever.

 If you’re a local business owner, you likely don’t have a large pool of backup employees to take the place of your regulars.
 You might consider offering key employees bonuses or time-and-a-half for working key holiday shifts.